 It is the policy of the Board to endeavor to maintain unrestricted funds, excluding those represented by fixed assets and related long term borrowing, so as to be able to meet six months expenditure on the management of all synagogue activities and administrative costs.
-At the beginning of the year the funds so defined were the equivalent of four months such expenditure.
+At the beginning of the year the funds so defined were the equivalent of five months such expenditure.
 The Board resolved to increase the funds to the optimum over a ten year period so as to not impinge on our ability to deliver essential services.
-At 31st March 2017 the reserves so defined represented over five months such expenditure.
+At 31st March 2018 the reserves so defined represented over four months such expenditure.
 Restricted funds are kept at a level sufficient to meet the demands of those Funds disclosed in note 14 to the financial statements.
-The purposes of each of the funds is as follows:-

-The Statement of Financial Activities on page 11 shows net movements in funds for the year of £63,258 which results in total funds at the balance sheet date of £3,826,066.
+The Statement of Financial Activities on page 13 shows net movements in funds for the year of £(32,194) which results in total funds at the balance sheet date of £3,793,872.